cosmocode/formserver/doc/formelements.md

 # Form element types

 Each form element must be declared using a unique id (inside its group) and an element definition.

-The id will be used in HTML as is, so mind the standards: no spaces, start with a letter, stick to ASCII characters and use - or _ as separators.
+The id will be used in HTML as is, so mind the standards: no spaces, start with a letter, stick to ASCII characters and use `_` as separator. **Note:** no mathematical symbols are allowed, which means `-` is no longer allowed.

-Form elements can be grouped visually and/or logically in [fieldsets](#fieldsets).
+Form elements can be grouped visually and/or logically in [fieldsets](#fieldset).
+Other container elements provide their functionality: [pages](#pages), [table](#table) and [clone](#clone).

 The element definition must contain at least the type of the form element.

 Options:
 * `label` _(optional)_ - the label of the form element (excluded: [hidden](#hidden), [markdown](#markdown))
 * `labelsmall` _(optional)_ - if set to true, the label will be rendered in regular font instead of default bold
 * `tooltip` _(optional)_ - Shows a hint for the element.
-Ignored in structure elements like spacers and HR.
+Ignored in structure elements like HR.
 Also see [Tooltip styling](meta.md#Tooltips)
 * `modal` _(optional)_ - Content of a simple Bulma modal in markdown syntax.
 Refer to the bundled EXAMPLE configuration.
 Images are interpreted as files located directly in your form directory.
-The option is ignored in structure elements like spacers and HR.
+The option is ignored in structure elements like HR.
 * `column` _(optional)_ - [bulma column sizes](https://bulma.io/documentation/columns/sizes/) defining the width of the form element (excluded: [hidden](#hidden)).
 You can use [offset](https://bulma.io/documentation/columns/sizes/#offset) to position the columns, for example `is-half is-offset-one-quarter` to center a half-width column.
 ```yaml
 <id>: